Annual Ostomy Exhibition Experience

 Feb 26, 2010 1:52 pm

-Yep, I periodically have to remind myself that pre-op when going out to meet friends I would always have to think what the toilets were like at that pub and sometimes wouldn't go.
-I was really lucky that my friends would start factoring in the toilets of wherever and change venue so I would come along.
-Eeh, it makes feel good just think they did that for me.
+Yep, I periodically have to remind myself that pre-op, when going out to meet friends, I would always have to think about what the toilets were like at that pub and sometimes wouldn't go.
+I was really lucky that my friends would start factoring in the toilets of wherever and change the venue so I would come along.
+Eeh, it makes me feel good just thinking they did that for me.

 jeaniefrances